vk-or/terraform-provider-github/website/docs/d/actions_environment_secrets.html.markdown

 # github\_actions\_environment\_secrets

-Use this data source to retrieve the list of secrets of the repository environment.
+TEST CHANGE Use this data source to retrieve the list of secrets of the repository environment.

 ## Example Usage